The Ultimate Guide to Free & Cheap Things to Do in Florida

 HILLARD (near Jacksonville) − Launch a canoe on the St. Mary’s River that separates Florida and Georgia on the east coast for free from the Canoe Country Outpost.
 Observe Florida wildlife like osprey bald eagles deer beavers or otters plenty of Florida foliage and a changing tide; its close proximity to the Atlantic makes its water levels change through the day.
 Pitch a tent on the shore for a weekend of free family fun or just make a day trip and canoe.
 Rentals are available.
 (866) 845-4443. www.canoecountryoutpost.com.

 DAYTONA BEACH − The Marine Science Center at Lighthouse Point Park provides an innovative learning experience where visitors can discover enjoy and appreciate the many wonders of the world of marine science.
-For $5 and under the whole family can explore a sea turtle rehabilitation hospital bird sanctuary interactive displays a sting ray touch pool and nature trails.
+The whole family can explore a sea turtle rehabilitation hospital bird sanctuary interactive displays a sting ray touch pool and nature trails.
 (386) 304-5545. www.marinesciencecenter.com.

 OVIEDO (near Orlando) − Little-Big Econ State Forest has been named one of the nation’s top family-friendly trails by the American Hiking Society.
 This 4.6-mile Florida trail gives hikers scenic views from the shade of palm hammocks on the bluffs above the St. Johns River.
-See nature first-hand as you explore natural Florida terrain for an admission fee of $2.
+See nature first-hand as you explore natural Florida terrain.
 (407) 971-3500. floridaforestservice.com.

 KISSIMMEE − Jam out while you look at antique cars at Old Town.
-Now in its 22nd year every Saturday evening the city hosts a free parade of more than 300 vintage cars including hot-rods classic cars street-rods and antiques.
+Every Friday evening the city hosts a free parade of more than 300 vintage cars including hot-rods classic cars street-rods and antiques.
 Then get your poodle skirt and saddle shoes ready to twist and shout for a free rock-n-roll concert of ‘50s and ‘60s style tunes.
 Restaurants shops and amusement park rides make the brick-lined streets of Old Town provides a night of entertainment for the whole family.
 (407) 396-4888. www.old-town.com.

 COCOA − Bring your little star-gazers to the BCC Planetarium & Observatory for a fun space exploration experience.
 Open Wednesday afternoons and Friday and Saturday evenings the exhibits are always free and include ViewSpace a breathtaking collection of panoramic shots of the cosmos; and hands-on exhibits.
 Guests can take a peek through the giant telescope in the Observatory free of charge to see planets star clusters and galaxies far far away.
 (321) 433-7373.